fflewddur/tophat/README.md

-# tophat
+# TopHat
-An elegant system resource monitor for the GNOME shell
+TopHat is [intended to be] an elegant system resource monitor for the GNOME shell.
+It's still very much a work-in-progress.